 Photo courtesy of Lucy Mason

-(Lucy) New music, new creative projects and working alongside others.
+(Lucy) New music, new creative projects, and working alongside others.
 I’d absolutely love to do a soundtrack.
 To be involved in films would be a dream.
-I’ve learnt this far that you never know what is going to happen, and I’m excited to see what happens and what music I make next!
+I’ve learned this far that you never know what is going to happen, and I’m excited to see what happens and what music I make next!

 (VC) Is there anything you would like to add or share with our readers?